sipsorcery-org/signalrtc/docs/README.EFCore.txt

 1. Set the desired optionsBuiler.Use* command from one of the above,
 2. Ensure the project still builds,
-3. On the command line in the same directory as the project file execute: dotnet ef migrations script 0 Initial
+3. On the command line in the same directory as the project file execute: dotnet ef migrations add Initial dotnet ef migrations script 0 Initial
+4. For sqlite applied script manually using "DB Browser for Sqlite".

 ==> Store connection string in secret store examples\SIPExamples\SIPAspNetServer> dotnet user-secrets init